Victor101106/Library-for-IFMA/README.md

 ### Book Search

-- [ ] It should allow users to search for books using keywords;
+- [x] It should allow users to search for books using keywords;
 - [ ] It should allow users to search for books using categories;
-- [ ] It should allow users to filter books by book code, title, author, genre, or subject.
+- [x] It should allow users to filter books by title, author, genre, or subject.

 ### Email Notifications